 As it turned out, however, the thorium was primarily used for more mundane purposes—such as manufacturing radioactive consumer products like Doramad Radioactive Toothpaste.
 This surprising revelation added a strange twist to the wartime scramble for nuclear materials, as German chemists exploited thorium’s properties for commercial products instead of advancing atomic weaponry.

 Although there is no confirmed link between Doramad toothpaste and the Somerton Man’s missing teeth, considering the harmful long-term effects of radioactive materials on bone health opens up intriguing possibilities.
 The presence of thorium in everyday products like toothpaste and the historical theft of thorium by the Germans suggests that exposure to such substances could have had serious health consequences for those using them.
-The question is, did DORAMAD play a role in the Somerton Man’s excessive toot loss?
-That it could have done is quite possible but it still remains an open question.
-In due course, while we may not find the the man's identity, we might well find just who killed the Somerton man and importantly why he was killed.
+The question is, did DORAMAD play a role in the Somerton Man’s mysterious condition?
+That it could have done is quite possible but it remains an open question.

 All this does is to tell us that there were several sources of chemicals that 'could' have caused tooth loss.
 It does not and cannot identify any link between it and the Somerton Man unless and until the forensic examination of the exhumed remains tells us differently.